 The educational project of the Lusófona University is the largest and most important education and training initiative that emerged from within the civil society in contemporary Portugal.
 Nowadays, this project goes beyond the frontiers of our country and finds echo in similar educational initiatives in Brazil, Cape Verde, Guinea-Bissau and Mozambique, being the Lusófona University the institution that leads the wider educational project of “Lusófona Group “.
 Currently, more than 25,000 students attend the 22 education institutions that comprise the “Lusófona Group” in the various Portuguese-speaking countries.

 The educational project of the Lusófona University not limited to its objectives of contributing to a quality higher education in all Portuguese-speaking countries.
 This project is that and more, it symbolizes a desire to contribute to the development of all these Countries and Peoples through education and scientific research and through that process create a fairer and more developed society.
-The educational project of the Lusófona University is larger than the small and often ridiculous questions affecting the reality of higher education in Portugal.
 The educational project of the Lusófona University has clear missions and objectives and proven achievements.
 In the future as in the past, we will continue to give our contribution so that Portugal and all the Portuguese-speaking countries go beyond the difficulties that so often block them and reach the cultural, scientific and economic wealth that all wish for and certainly deserve.

 Lusófona University assumes itself as the leading provider of film and media education in Portugal and an active participant in the european training and research landscape in all the areas.